Updated: Oct 28

 Can I teach online full time?

 While most of the online teaching companies have limited class times to fit their students schedule, there are several that teach 24/7.
 These are mostly companies teaching adults.
-If you run your own business and find students in several countries making teaching online a full-time job is certainly possible.

 How is online teaching different from face-to-face teaching?

 The good news is that the skills you learned on your TESOL or in your current teaching position are transferable.
 Most online teachers started teaching face-to-face.
 As with most classroom-based teaching, the methodology is usually communicative language teaching and the materials and virtual classrooms are geared to this.
-Techniques such as TPR, error correction, instructions and modelling, pair and group work etc. are all used in essentially the same way as in a face-to-face classroom.
+Techniques such as error correction, instructions and modelling, pair and group work etc. are all used in essentially the same way as in a face-to-face classroom.

 There are some differences, however, especially if you are teaching children.
 Student engagement is key as there are many more distractions for children who are also learning from home.
-Skills such as TPR, use of props and realia, for example, become even more relevant in an online setting.
-Most of the online companies will offer you training before you start to help you make the transition.
+Skills such as use of props and realia, for example, become even more relevant in an online setting.
+Most online companies will offer you training before you start to help you make the transition.

 What kind of contract will I be on?